Gallatin Crossing

-Gallatin Valley Mall is a shopping mall located in Bozeman, Montana, United States that opened in 1980.
-It was known as Main Mall until 1999.
+Gallatin Crossing is a shopping mall located in Bozeman, Montana.
+Opened in 1980 as Main Mall, it was renamed Gallatin Valley Mall in 1999 and then Gallatin Crossing in June 2025.
 Its anchors are Macy's (formerly The Bon Marché), Jo-Ann Fabrics, and Barnes & Noble.
 It also had a Rocky Mountain Bank and a Regal Cinemas.
 In 2013, a Petco was built.
 On June 4, 2020, it was announced that JCPenney would be closing as part of a plan to close 154 stores nationwide.
 The store closed in October 2020.